gc-octopis/WebBell2/README.md

 # WebBell2
 ## a.k.a WebBell Tauri Edition
-The new version of WebBell, build with Tauri.
+The new version of WebBell, build with Tauri v2.

 ---